Skip to main content

 Why results vary between studies

 A key nuance is that systematic reviews are only as strong as the studies included.
-In fibromyalgia PBM research, treatment settings vary widely, including differences in wavelength range, power density (light power delivered per area), session frequency and total course length.
-This variation can pull results in different directions and makes it harder to define one “best” approach.
+In fibromyalgia PBM research, treatment settings vary widely, including differences in wavelength range, power density (light power delivered per area), session frequency, and total course length.
+This variation can pull results in different directions and makes it harder to define one "best" approach.

 Whole-body PBM feasibility work shows promising clinical signals

 Whole-body PBM has been studied because it matches the reality of widespread symptoms.
-Feasibility studies do not prove effectiveness, but they can show whether a schedule is tolerable and worth scaling.
+Feasibility studies don't prove effectiveness, but they can show whether a schedule is tolerable and worth scaling.
 A 2023 feasibility trial explored whole-body PBM as an option for fibromyalgia, tracking pain and related outcomes over a structured course: Whole body photobiomodulation therapy for fibromyalgia: a feasibility trial (2023, full text) .

 The value of feasibility work is often overlooked.
 It helps establish whether people can complete sessions consistently, whether adverse experiences are manageable, and whether outcome measures are reliable.
-In chronic conditions, those practical elements can be the difference between an intervention that looks good in theory and one that is workable in real routines.
+In chronic conditions, those practical elements can be the difference between an intervention that looks good in theory and one that's workable in real routines.

 Controlled trials report meaningful endpoints

-A triple-blinded randomised clinical trial reported reductions in pain and improvements in quality of life after four weeks of whole-body PBM, also noting changes in psychological factors such as kinesiophobia (fear of movement due to pain) and self-efficacy (confidence in managing and performing actions): Whole body PBM in fibromyalgia: a triple-blinded randomised clinical trial (Pain and Therapy, 2023) .
+A triple-blinded randomized clinical trial reported reductions in pain and improvements in quality of life after four weeks of whole-body PBM, also noting changes in psychological factors such as kinesiophobia (fear of movement due to pain) and self-efficacy (confidence in managing and performing actions): Whole body PBM in fibromyalgia: a triple-blinded randomised clinical trial (Pain and Therapy, 2023) .

 Duration is another nuance.
 Four weeks can be enough to show a signal, but chronic conditions often need follow-up to understand persistence.
-A 2024 paper in Frontiers analysed outcomes including longer-term assessments, again tracking practical endpoints such as pain and quality of life: Outcomes of whole body photobiomodulation on pain and quality of life in fibromyalgia (Frontiers in Neuroscience, 2024) .
+A 2024 paper in Frontiers analyzed outcomes including longer-term assessments, again tracking practical endpoints such as pain and quality of life: Outcomes of whole body photobiomodulation on pain and quality of life in fibromyalgia (Frontiers in Neuroscience, 2024) .

 Another helpful lens is participant experience.
 Whole-body PBM can be effective in a trial setting, but for real-world adoption it also needs to be tolerable and practical.
 Research that includes experience and response data adds useful context: Whole body PBM therapy in fibromyalgia: participant experience and response (PubMed, 2024) .